OleHolmNielsen/Niflheim_users/docs/Niflheim_Getting_Started.rst

 Containers_ for virtual operating system and software environments have become immensely popular.
 The most well-known Containers_ system is Docker_, and huge numbers of Containers_ have been created for this environment.
 Containers_ are well suited to running one or two applications non-interactively in their own custom environments.
-Containers_ share the under-lying Linux kernel of the host system, so only Linux Containers_ can exist on a Linux host.
+Containers_ share the underlying Linux_ kernel of the host system, so only Linux_ Containers_ can exist on a Linux_ host.

 However, Docker_ is not well suited for a shared multi-user system, let alone an HPC supercomputer system, primarily due to security issues and performance issues with parallel HPC applications.
 Please see the Apptainer_security_ page.